 When you apply for a mortgage on an owner-occupied income property your minimum down payment may be less than it otherwise would be.
-Lenders will add up to 50-percent of the rental income to your annual income to determine affordability.
-This will help your debt-service ratios and may reduce the size of your down payment.
+Lenders will add up to 50 per cent of the rental income to your annual income to determine affordability.
+This will help your debt service ratios and may reduce the size of your down payment.
 The minimum down payment varies based on the number of units.
-For 1-2 units the minimum down payment is 5-percent, for 3-4 units it is 10-percent.
+For one to two units the minimum down payment is five per cent.
+For three to four units, it is 10 per cent.

 Property management savings